 Topic suggestion and offers

-After discovery, participants have been exposed to a smorgasbord of possible conference topics, issues, and ideas, together with those present who are potential resources.
+Discovery exposes participants to a smorgasbord of possible conference topics, issues, and ideas.
+They’ve also discovered others present who are potential resources.
 This phase employs various methods for participants to request or offer sessions to hold in the Middle of the peer conference.

 Over the years I’ve found it helpful to do some topic cleanup on the suggestions and offers that participants make.
 This involves using a small group of conference subject-matter experts and any interested participants to cluster suggestions appropriately, combine duplicates, and carefully discard any suggestions that are clearly impracticable (e.g. too broad) or unclear.